Annual Crime Report

 The following CSB/SJU/SJP Missing Student Policy has been implemented in accordance with the Missing Student Notification Policy and Procedures 20 USC 1092(j) Section 488 of the Higher Education Opportunity Act of 2008.

 Each student living in an on-campus housing facility has the option to identify an individual to be contacted by the College/University/Prep School not later than 24 hours after the time that the student is determined missing.
-Please use the hyperlink (in red) to register a confidential contact using the electronic Confidential Contact Form.
 Furthermore, each student living in an on-campus student housing facility has the option to register their personal contact information to be utilized in the event that the student is determined to be missing for a period of more than 24 hours.
 Contact information provided by students will be registered confidentially and is only accessible by CSB/SJU/SJP Authorized Personnel.
 These contacts will be collected as part of the annual confirmation of registration survey given to students prior to the start of the term in the Fall of each academic year.

 If a missing student is under 18 years of age, and not an emancipated individual, the College/University/Prep School is required to notify a custodial parent or guardian of the missing student not later than 24 hours after the determination is made that the student is missing.